bhartiy/learnsellacious/pages/31.languages/04.managing-translations/docs.md

 1. To translate using Google go to Sellacious backend > Languages > Translations.
 2. Select the language in which you translate your site.
 3. Select the extension or file from filter you want to translate.
 We'll check the module latest product module.
+4. Select the column you want from the columns to show.
+We suggest selecting all steps.
-4. Select the Language key you want to translate and click on Translate Using Google.
+5. Select the Language key you want to translate and click on Translate Using Google.
 We'll check the Key for Add to Cart.
-5. You can check your translation in frontend now.
+6. You can check your translation in frontend/backend now.

 ---

 **Translating Manually:**
+1. To translate manually, follow the above steps to step 4.
+2. In the third column submit the translation of the key and press enter or change the row.
+3. You can check your translation in frontend/backend now.